Mohamed Amersi: The Amersi Foundation

 The Amersi Foundation was founded in 2012 and is one of several philanthropic initiatives Amersi is involved with.
 The Foundation has worked on issues such as modern-day slavery.

 A key project that the Amersi Foundation is involved with is the ‘Extremely Together’ project, coordinated by the Kofi Annan Foundation.
 The project brought together 10 of the world's leading young counter-extremism experts to provide guidance on how to prevent and counter youth radicalisation.
 When asked about the work both foundations were conducting, Amersi said that ‘it is more important than ever that young people feel engaged and energised’.

 In 2017, the Amersi Foundation contributed to the funding of The Foundry at Oxford University, a centre for entrepreneurs opened by Tim Cook, CEO of Apple.
 Amersi is listed as being a member of its advisory board.

 Other projects

 Amersi is also involved in several projects that were launched under the Prince of Wales, including the Prince's Trust International, the Prince's Trust Mosaic network and Dumfries House.
-He is a Trustee and a member of the Global Advisory Board of Prince's Trust International.
+He is a Trustee and a member of the Global Advisory Board of Prince's Trust International, and a Trustee for the Foreign Policy Research Institute.
 He is also the chair of the International Advisory Council for the British Asian Trust, another of the Prince of Wales’ charitable initiatives.
 Additionally, he chairs the Board of Trustees for the Islamic Reporting Initiative, is a trustee of the Kailash Satyarthi Children's Foundation, the Rose Castle Foundation, which works with faith leaders to improve inter-faith communications and United We Reach.
-He is a Counsellor for One Young World, joining Kofi Annan, Meghan Markle and Bill Clinton as current or former Counsellors.
+He is a Counsellor for One Young World.